Home » PowerShell » Find AD Groups I am member of

 Administrators

-Cool Tip: How to use net user command in cmd!
+Cool Tip: How to use the net user command in cmd!

 Find Out AD Groups I am in using Cmd

-If you want to find out ad groups I am in using command line, use gpresult command-line tool to get resultant set of policy of user in active directory, run below command
+To find out ad groups I am in using the command line, use gpresult the command-line tool to get the resultant set of policies of a user in the active directory, Run the below command.

 gpresult /v